MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 | FancyzonesNumberColor | String | If not using FancyzonesSystemTheme, number color to use in #FFFFFFFF format | ✅ |
 | FancyzonesSystemTheme | Bool | Whether to use system theme for zone appearance | ✅ |
 | FancyzonesShowZoneNumber | Bool | Whether to show zone number | ✅ |

+Note: Configuring layouts through DSC is not supported yet.

 ### FileLocksmith